uclchem/uclchem.github.io/docs/desorb.md

 ##### UV photons
 Surface molecules which absorb a UV photon may gain sufficient energy to escape the surface.
 We consider secondary photons created by cosmic rays as well as the interstellar radiation field.

+##### Chemical Desorption
+Other than H2 formation, the desorption of species due to exothermic reactions happening nearby on the grain is not treated.
+However, as described in the grain surface reaction section, any exothermic grain surface reaction has a probability of releasing the products into the gas phase and this is accounted for.